iotbzh/DEPRECATED_xds-agent/README.md

 # XDS - X(cross) Development System Agent

-XDS-agent is a agent that should be run on your local machine when you use XDS.
+XDS-agent is an agent that should run on your local machine when you use XDS.

 This agent takes care of starting [Syncthing](https://syncthing.net/) tool to synchronize your projects files from your local machine to build server machine or container.